 The list of things to see and do in Paramaribo on Sunday mornings continues with a visit to Saoenah Markt!
 This Indonesian food, produce, and clothing market is the biggest of its kind in Suriname.
-People from the island of Java came to work in Suriname as indentured servants in the late 19th century, and they brought elements of their food and culture with them.
+People from the island of Java came to work in workshops private of Suriname as indentured servants in the late 19th century, and they brought elements of their food and culture with them.
 These elements can be seen and tasted all over the market.

 Almost immediately upon my arrival, I found a vendor making Indian vada, which is a savory, fried doughnut that’s served with various chutneys.
 You can also try dishes like stomach, fried banana, satay, lumpia, and more.